Last updated: July 22, 2020

-A Note to Users Outside the United States.
+A Note to Customers Outside the United States.
 IMI is based in the United States.
-The Site and Services are controlled and operated by us from the United States and are not intended to subject us to the laws or jurisdiction of any state, country or territory other than that of the United States.
-Your Personal Information may be stored and processed in any country where we have facilities or in which we engage service providers, and by using the Site and Services you consent to the transfer of information to countries outside of your country of residence, including the United States, which may have data protection rules that are different from those of your country.
+The Sites and Service are controlled and operated by us from the United States.
+Your Personal Information may be stored and processed in any country where we have facilities or in which we engage service providers, and by using the Sites and Service you consent to the transfer of information to countries outside of your country of residence, including the United States, which may have data protection rules that are different from those of your country.
 In certain circumstances, courts, law enforcement agencies, regulatory agencies or security authorities in those other countries may be entitled to access your Personal Information.

 A Note to California Residents.
 Please see our "Notice to California Residents" section related to your rights under the California Consumer Privacy Act ("CCPA").